tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

 Let's revisit Paula's research project and see how she evaluates and minimises elements of risk:

-:::{dropdown} This 2-part video is still in creation and will go here!
-View Part II of the script:
+:::{dropdown} Script, Part II of the video:
 **Part II:**

 Let's revisit Paula's project to see how she evaluates and prevents risk.
-Once Paula has determined that she'll be working with indirectly identifiable personal data, she must ask herself the next ethical questions: In what way(s) could my planned methods of data collection, data storage, processing, or sharing cause harm to the people involved in my study?
-And how do I structure my study in a way that prevents or mitigates each identified risk?
+Once Paula has determined that she'll be working with indirectly identifiable personal data, she must ask herself the next ethical questions:
+- **In what way(s) could my planned methods of data collection, data storage, processing, or sharing cause harm to the people involved in my study?**
+- **And how do I structure my study in a way that prevents or mitigates each identified risk?**

 **Identified Risk #1: Vulnerable Subjects**